Well, the answer’s yes of course – but you want to know why.

-- Jess profile picture was taken from her previous corporate job, she’s grimacing slightly – has never liked it, but never liked having her photo taken either.
-The banner behind her photo is the standard blue which means she’s never uploaded her own, Jess did think about it but wasn’t sure what to use so didn’t do anything with it.
+- Jess’ profile picture was taken from her previous corporate job, she’s grimacing slightly – has never liked it, but doesn’t liked having her photo taken either.
+And the banner behind her photo is the standard blue which means she’s never uploaded her own, Jess did think about it but wasn’t sure what to use so didn’t do anything with it.
 The pictures say nothing really about Jess at all.

-Joe Smith is actually one of those people, a successful business owner looking to grow and try new things.
+Joe Smith is actually one of Jess ideal clients, a successful business owner looking to grow and try new things.
 He has a great network and a growing customer base, he’s considering how to take on more work as well as increasing his scope so that ‘all his eggs aren’t in one basket.’
 His conversations with his coach have helped him explore opportunities but he knows he needs more practical help to get things done.

 Joe needs Jess’ help – but looking at her profile he’s not sure.
 He’s going to connect because of her post and the connection with Rob, but he’s not going to get in touch just yet.